chimera-linux/cports/Packaging.md

 If `srcp` is a directory, `recursive` must be `True` else the function will error.
 This includes the case when `srcp` is a symbolic link to a directory.
-In the latter case, `srcp` is copied as-is to `dest` like if it was a file, and `symlinks` is ignored.
+In the latter case, `srcp` is copied as-is to `destp` like if it was a file, and `symlinks` is ignored.
 The meaning of `symlinks` is the opposite for directories with `recursive`, if it is `True`, all symlinks are preserved, otherwise they are resolved.